cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 - Hash: hash function
 - MGF: mask generation function
-- sLen: intended length in octets of the salt
+- sLenInBytes: intended length in bytes of the salt

-Implementations that expose the interface in {{salted-interface}} are RECOMMENDED to support SHA-384 as Hash and MGF functions and sLen = 48, as described in {{!RFC8230, Section 2}}.
+Implementations that expose the interface in {{salted-interface}} are RECOMMENDED to support SHA-384 as Hash and MGF functions and sLenInBytes = 48, as described in {{!RFC8230, Section 2}}.

-Implementations that expose the internal interface in {{generation}} are also RECOMMENDED to support SHA-384 as Hash and MGF functions and sLen = 0.
-Note that setting sLen = 0 has the result of making the signature deterministic.
+Implementations that expose the internal interface in {{generation}} are also RECOMMENDED to support SHA-384 as Hash and MGF functions and sLenInBytes = 0.
+Note that setting sLenInBytes = 0 has the result of making the signature deterministic.

 The blinded functions in {{generation}} are orthogonal to the choice of these encoding options.